 Our Court Week passed off very quietly.
 There were some convictions for Assault and Battery and some for Larceny.
 We have no room for a specification or enumeration of cases and charges.
 Every body must have noted and been pleased with the refined demeanor and elegant courtesy of the whole Bar.
-When, however, the excellent and ven erable Judge addressed the Bar or a prisoner, the only disturbance to the grave silence and attention which was given to every word he uttered, was made by himself in bringing his open hand down with much force on the desk, Honor would place the most emphasis.
+When, however, the excellent and ven erable Judge addressed the Bar or a prisoner, the only disturbance to the grave silence and attention which was given to every word he uttered, was made by himself in bringing his open hand down with much force on the desk, thus drowning the very words on which his contributions of money or articles that may ed permanently from the Sizte, or are not Honor would place the most emphasis.
 One feature of this Court we must not pass over without remarking, that the colored people who were tried for various offences, received the utmost leniency of the laws.
 They were defended in every case by some of the ablest and oldest members of the Bar.
-It must have been observed by all, how well they were proteeted and defended by all the means and appliances that the law would permit, or human ity would dictate.
+It must have been observed by all, how well they were protected and defended by all the means and appliances that the law would permit, or human ity would dictate.
 The poor unfortunate negro will never suffer wrong when arraigned before a Southern Court of Justice.
-There is a sym pathy which touches the heart, to look on t cir utter helplessness and destitution.
-When brought to the bar of Justice for crime or misdemeanor, they bear along with them no means no relatives, no influences on which they may lean-save that thrice noble spirit which animates the Bar of Spartanburg, and we may say of South Carolina, which offers freely, earnestly and gratuitously their best legal services in protecting them against unjust demands and illegal prosecutions.
-But, we must hurry on, to speak a word about that dinner - yes friends, a dinner at the Palmetto, The Judge, the Solicitor, and the members or the Bar from surrounding Districts, were the guests of Mr. Inwin, which, we suppose made our worthy host quite happy.
-But being no monopolist, his expansive kindness and generous liberality induced him to call on our own Bar, the Press, and some other gentle men to partake of a sumptious entertainment with his guests which proved extremely agreeable to all the parties.
-We can only say, the dinner was exhaberant-it was elegantbut, not more so, than the exhuberant kind ness and elegant hospitality of the gentleman who presides at the Palmetto House.
+There is a sym pathy which touches the heart, to look on t eir utter helplessness and destitution.
+When brought to the bar of Justice for crime or misdemeanor, they bear along with them, no means no relatives, no influences on which they may lean-save that thrice noble spirit which animates the Bar of Spartanburg, and we may say of South Carolina, which offers freely, earnestly and gratuitously their best legal services in protecting them against unjust demands and illegal prosecutions.
+But, we must hurry on, to speak a word about that dinner - yes friends, a dinner at the Palmetto.
+The Judge, the Solicitor, and the members of the Bar from surrounding Districts, were the guesis of Mr. Inwix, which, we suppose made our worthy host quite happy.
+But being no monopolist, his expansive kindness and generous liberality induced him to call on our own Bar, the Press, and some other gentle men to partake of a sumptuous entertainment with his guests which proved extremely agreeable to all the parties.
+We can only say, the dinner was exhaberant-it was elegantbut, not more so, than the exhuberant kindness and elegant hospitality of the gentleman who presides at the Palmetto House.